HP Spectre x360 battery not charging

 - This is primarily to ensure there’s no state in RAM that we’ll lose if we do the later steps incorrectly.

-- Turn the laptop on and enter the BIOS by pressing F2 (repeatedly, to ensure the system detects the button press).
+- Turn the laptop on with a normal press on the power button and enter the BIOS by pressing F2 (repeatedly, to ensure the system detects the button press).

 - Press and hold the power button on the side of the laptop keeping it held down for ten seconds until the laptop does a hard power-off.